 Oysters and martinis at The Omni Parker House in downtown Boston.
 The Parker House is home of the Parker House Roll and the original Boston Cream Pie (and maybe if you’re lucky I’ll post a few of these recipes.
 Someday.
 If I get around to it).

 One of our favorite joints for all things seafood – also one of the oldest restaurants in America.

 My sassy 6 year old enjoying the autumn weather in Boston Common.

-After settling into our new digs and what felt like weeks and weeks of unpacking, I’ve finally made it back into the kitchen and behind my laptop to create some recipes to share with you – and what better way to get started than by honoring my new city with some wicked awesome chowdah!
+After settling into our new digs and what felt like weeks and weeks of unpacking, I’ve finally made it back into the kitchen and behind my laptop to create some recipes to share with you.
+And what better way to get started than by honoring my new city with a wicked awesome chowdah!

 New England Clam Chowdah

 - 1 lb. unpeeled red new potatoes, cut into ½-inch cubes